ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 address block that is designated for management components.

 ### NSX Controllers
-The IBM Cloud automation deploys three NSX Controllers within the initial cluster.
+The {{site.data.keyword.cloud_notm}} automation deploys three NSX Controllers within the initial cluster.
 The controllers are assigned IP addresses from the private portable subnet that is designated for management components.